-I’ve become known at work for being the person who is always on holiday.
-And many of my colleagues ask how I manage to do that.
-To which my answer is always the same, we all have the same job title, the same salary, and the same amount of annual leave.
+I also went on multiple trips to Italy (Tuscany, Milan, Sardinia, Cinque Terre, Madonna di Campiglio) and weekend breaks to European destinations such as Bath or Seville.
+That’s more than 20 trips in 20 months.
+Many of my colleagues used to ask how I manage to do that.
+To which my answer is always the same; we all have the same job title, the same salary, and the same amount of annual leave.
 So if I can afford to go on cool holidays multiple times a year, so can you.
-In this video and post, I will my main tips on how to travel more with a full time job.
+It’s all about priorities and what you chose to spend your time and money on.
+Travel is my priority, which is how I manage to make it work and go on so many trips while having a full time job.

-1) Be flexible about dates!
+1) Be flexible about dates

 If like me, you’re a recent graduate in your early 20s and just started working, you don’t have to be restricted on dates.
 You’re not a student anymore and unless you have kids in school, you don’t have to go travelling during school holidays anymore, you can go whenever you want!
 I’ll usually have a rough idea of the period I want to go travelling, for example I like going to hot countries around October and February, when it’s cold and miserable in London and everyone is feeling the post summer or post Christmas blues, but I don’t have specific dates I need to stick to.
 So what I do is I usually go on SkyScanner, select the whole month option as opposed to dates, and voila’, it’ll tell me on which dates it’s cheaper to fly.